 - Lightly brush the silicone baking mat or parchment paper with a bit of the melted thyme butter.
 Unroll the phyllo dough sheets on a flat, dry surface.
 Remove the first sheet, then immediately cover the remaining phyllo sheets with a damp towel (or damp paper towels) to prevent them from drying out.

-- Spread the brie on top of the layered phyllo, leaving around a 4-inch border around the edges.
+- Spread the brie on top of the layered phyllo, leaving about a 4-inch border around the edges.
 If your brie isn’t spreadable, you can dot the phyllo with small pieces or slices of the brie instead.

 - Core and cut the apples into thin, even slices.
 In a medium bowl, toss the apple slices with the brown sugar until coated.
 Arrange the apples, overlapping slightly, on top of the brie.